-- Make notes as soon as possible (preferably within one hour of the person talking) including a description of any injury, its size and a drawing of its location and shape on the person's body. - Write down exactly what the person has said and when s/he said it, what was said in reply and what was happening immediately beforehand (eg a description of the activity).
-Keep to the fact and not your opinions. - Write down dates and times of these events and when the record was made. - Write down any action taken and keep all handwritten notes even if subsequently typed up.
+- Make notes as soon as possible (preferably within one hour of the person talking) - Include a description of any injury, its size and a drawing of its location and shape on the person's body. - Use the words the person said, what was said in reply and what was happening immediately beforehand (eg a description of the activity).
+Keep to the fact and not opinions. - Dates and times of these events and when the record was made. - Any action taken in response

+Keep all handwritten notes even if subsequently typed up.
 These notes must be passed on to a Designated Person for Safeguarding to assist them should the matter need to be referred to a Social Care Team.
-All documents including copies of everything sent to a Social Care Team, will be signed by you, dated and kept by City Life Church in a safe and secure manner for at least 75 years.
+All documents including copies of everything sent to a Social Care Team, will be signed by you, dated and kept by City Life Church in a safe and secure manner for at least 75 years inline with record retention guidance.

-Responding to concerns for a child/adult or an allegation of abuse If there is a concern that a person may have been harmed or abused, a Designated Person for Safeguarding will act as follows.
+Responding to concerns for a child/adult or an allegation of abuse

+If there is a concern that a person may have been harmed or abused, a Designated Person for Safeguarding will act as follows.

-- 3.i) Where a person has a physical injury or symptom of neglect: - Contact a Social Care Team if there are concerns that a child or adult in need of care and support may have been deliberately hurt, is at risk of 'significant harm' or is afraid to return home. - If a child or adult needs urgent medical attention an ambulance will be called or they will be taken to hospital, informing the parents/carers at the earliest opportunity. - The hospital staff will be informed of any safeguarding concerns. - 3.ii) Where there are allegations or concerns of sexual abuse: - Contact a Social Care Team and the Police on 101.
-DO NOT try to investigate the matter. - Do not touch or tamper with any evidence, such as stained clothing. - DO NOT tell other people including the parents/carers; they could be involved. - Keep information on a need-to-know basis so that any alleged perpetrator is not 'tipped off'. - 3.iii) Where there are concerns about potential radicalisation: - Contact the Safer Cornwall/Prevent Lead: http://safercornwall.co.uk/preventing-crime/preventing-violent-extremism/ - Follow the guidance as laid out in the Government Prevent Strategy - Offer support to those at risk of being drawn into radical extremism
+Where a person has a physical injury or symptom of neglect:

+- Contact the relevant Social Care Team if there are concerns that a child or adult in need of care and support may have been deliberately hurt, is at risk of 'significant harm' or is afraid to return home. - If a child or adult needs urgent medical attention an ambulance will be called or they will be taken to hospital, informing the parents/carers at the earliest opportunity.
+The hospital staff must be informed of any safeguarding concerns.

+Where there are allegations or concerns of sexual abuse:

+- Contact a Social Care Team and the Police on 101.
+DO NOT try to investigate the matter. - Do not touch or tamper with any evidence, such as stained clothing. - DO not tell other people including the parents/carers; they could be involved. - Keep information on a need-to-know basis so that any alleged perpetrator is not 'tipped off'.

+Where there are concerns about potential radicalisation:

+- Contact the Safer Cornwall/Prevent Lead: Prevent and radicalisation Safer Cornwall - Follow the guidance as laid out in the Government Prevent Strategy - Offer support to those at risk of being drawn into radical extremism